 In cities where everybody does not have the comfort of a balcony or terrace, microgreens can very well be grown indoors as well.
 Simply ensure that they get natural sunlight for about 3-4 hours daily by keeping them in any sun-lit location within your home.

-Here are few more tips on how to build the perfect mini herb garden.
+Here are a few more tips on how to build the perfect mini herb garden.

 Hope with this handy guide you are now prepared to grow your own microgreens.
 Do let us know how they turn out!